isabo/onfire/README.md

 # OnFire
-OnFire is a general purpose library for use in browsers and on Node.js servers, that makes it easier to develop and maintain Firebase apps that have complex data structures.
+OnFire is a general purpose library that makes it easier to develop and maintain Firebase apps, whether they are browser-based or run on Node.js, which have complex data structures.

 Already implemented:
-* Schema-driven, always up-to-date models.
-Where appropriate, property values are also models.
+* Schema-driven, live models.
+Where appropriate, property values are also models, automatically.
-* Promises instead of callbacks where relevant.
+* It makes a lot of Promises, instead of actually calling you back. :-)

 Coming soon:
 * Loose coupling between locally triggered "chain-reaction" operations, allowing more compartmentalization and less spaghetti code.
+The most common use-case for this is for building indexes that take care of themselves.
 * Persistence!
 This is for loading data while offline, or for priming your app for a quick start.

 Here are [more details](https://github.com/isabo/onfire/wiki/OnFire-Goals-&-Requirements).